MicroEJ/docs/VEEPortingGuide/multiSandbox.rst

 This is the fastest way to go with Feature installation since it only requires connecting a ``malloc/free`` implementation.

 Feature content is installed in RAM.
 The required memory is allocated in the Kernel Working Buffer.
-This includes code, resources, static fields and internal structures.
+This includes code, resources, static fields, and internal structures.
 When the Feature is uninstalled, allocated memory is reclaimed.
 When the Core Engine or the device restarts, the Kernel Working Buffer is reset; thus there is no persistent Feature.